edge-ctrl/ros-humble-container/README.md

 # ros-humble-container

-A tool for managing Docker containers using the `osrf/ros:humble-desktop-full-jammy` image (linux/amd64)  from Open Robotics.
+A tool for managing Docker containers using the `osrf/ros:humble-desktop-full-jammy` image (linux/amd64)  from   [Open Robotics ](https://github.com/osrf/docker_images).
 This utility has been tested on Linux and simplifies the creation and management of a ROS 2 Humble container with full graphical and serial port support.

 ## Features